-Since the fall of the Suharto regime, NDI has conducted wide-ranging programs to strengthen political parties, elected bodies and civil society organizations.
-These programs include helping civic groups conduct independent observation of Indonesia’s local and national elections by using methods such as sample based observations, voter attitude surveys and voter registry audits.
+NDI has worked in Indonesia since 1996, when it supported domestic efforts to monitor the 1997 parliamentary elections.
+NDI also engaged political parties and domestic election monitoring organizations in preparation for the 1999, 2004, and 2014 elections, and partnered with local civil society organizations to conduct parallel vote tabulations (PVT) or “quick counts” in 2004 and 2009.
+NDI has also conducted wide-ranging programs to strengthen political parties, elected bodies and civil society organizations; these have included helping local civic groups conduct independent observation of Indonesia’s local and national elections by using methods such as sample-based observations, voter attitude surveys and voter registry assessments.
 The Institute has been especially active in Aceh, helping civil society and political parties establish democratic governance and free and fair elections in the province since the signing of the 2005 Aceh Peace Agreement.

-NDI has conducted focus groups with party fraksi and the Women’s Parliamentary Caucus of Indonesia to show how qualitative research can be used to develop policy.
-The Institute continues to partner with the Women’s Political Caucus of Indonesia (Kaukus Perempuan Politik Indonesia - KPPI) to increase women’s leadership within both political parties and elected bodies.
+NDI has conducted focus groups with political party caucuses (fraksi) and the Women’s Parliamentary Caucus of Indonesia to show how qualitative research can be used to develop policy.
+NDI has also partnered with the Women’s Political Caucus of Indonesia (KPPI) to increase women’s leadership within political parties and elected bodies.
 In 2005, KPPI received NDI’s inaugural Madeleine K. Albright grant, which supports organizations that create greater roles for women in political and civic life.
-NDI provides on-going technical help to KPPI to broaden its membership base, fundraise for and train women candidates, and to sharpen its advocacy on behalf of women’s rights.
-In addition, NDI works with women’s wings of political parties at the national level to support women leaders.
+NDI provided technical assistance to KPPI to broaden its membership base, fundraise for and train women candidates, and sharpen its advocacy on behalf of women’s rights.
+In addition, NDI has worked with women’s wings of political parties at the national level to support women leaders.

 For more information about these programs, use our contact form or contact: